Skip to main content

 Google Stitch

-Cursor is built around full ide with ai-native features, while Google Stitch focuses on generate ui from natural language descriptions.
+Cursor is built around agent mode: autonomous multi-file editing with terminal access, while Google Stitch focuses on generate ui from natural language descriptions.
+Cursor uses Claude, GPT-4o, o1, Gemini, Composer 1.5.
 The key question is whether you need agentic capabilities that autonomously handle multi-step tasks, or inline completions that keep you in flow as you type.
 Review the table above to see which AI features each tool actually offers.

 Platform & Access